 - ROM is a permanent memory or permanent memory.

-- In this, the instructions of all the basic functionalities of the computer are stored.
+- In this, the instructions for all the basic functionalities of the computer are stored.

 - ROMs are readable only.
 Meaning that the information in it can only be read.

 - Talking about the price, then ROM is cheaper than RAM.

 - ROMs use very little energy, and they are very reliable.

 How does ROM work?

 ROM is the size of a chip that is connected to the motherboard and CPU, the work of ROM is done as storage.
 Inside it, we can save any data.